biopet/bamstats/README.md

 # BamStats

-BamStats reports clipping stats, flag stats and mapping quality on a BAM file.
+BamStats reports clipping stats, flag stats, insert size and mapping quality on a BAM file.
 It outputs a JSON file, but can optionally also output in TSV format.